 Likewise, most houses consistently crush their pipeline that they have built up over decades.
 Our house dominated the Catholic League.
 Others have the 18-21 year old Ed Hardy demographic so secure in their cargo pocket that no one else even bothers fruitlessly competing with them anymore.
 Those pipelines are your bread and butter, and that is primary numero uno.
 It’s like an outdated Under Armour commercial reference- you must protect your house.

 Every welcome week before Rush, all the fraternities on campus tries to replicate Nevin Shapiro’s Floridian success stories, but only a few actually understand what his methods were and why they work.
-Any house full of jabronis can open up their doors, hire some Mollyed-out $50 DJ, and fill their backyard up with STD-ridden foam for hundreds of geeds to frolic around in, as the beats of Nelly play all night long.
+Any house full of jabronis can open up their doors, hire some $50 DJ, and fill their backyard up with foam for hundreds of geeds to frolic around in, as the beats of Nelly play all night long.

 See, it’s not about the size of the party or number of recruits there; it’s all about the quality of the experience.
-Keep your shit exclusive.
+Keep it exclusive.
 Shapiro didn’t let Willy the Can Man and Fatty McGooPants water down his players’ expectations; he kept it VIP only.
 Your pre-Rush parties should be nothing more than the top recruits you’ve landed over the summer, your best Brothers, and the finest collection of morally ambiguous girls that your campus has to offer.
 That’s it.

 It’s that time of the season where you have to start cranking up the heat.
 Two-a-day drinking binges are almost over (not really), opening kickoff is in a matter of weeks, and the key to success is always preparation.